 Another Route to Laramie by Diana L. Pierce….alias…Dee Grainger

-Later the women are in the kitchen enjoying a cup of tea and keeping watch of the cake they have baking.
+Later the women are in the kitchen enjoying a cup of hot tea and keeping watch of the cake they have baking.
 "You'll have to see what you think of this recipe, Dee.
 It would be great for a wedding cake."
 Elizabeth asks, "What we going to make with the yolks we didn't need for the cake?"
 Holly replies, "Oh, we can scramble them for Chance.
 It will make his coat shiny."
 Dee watches her dog sleeping on her coat she laid in the corner for him.
 "Yeah, Chance loves eggs."
 Clay walks into the doorway of the kitchen and stands there sniffing the aroma of the cake baking.
 "You tea sippers got any coffee.
 I just saw the Virginian riding in.
 He'll need something warm into him."
 Holly gets up to fix some coffee.
-Clay looks at Dee, "You ought not to have that dog in the kitchen while you're cooking."
+Clay looks at Dee, "ought not to have that dog in the kitchen while you're cooking."
 Dee calls her dog out of the kitchen, "Come on, Chance.
 We'll find you another warm place to sleep."
 The Virginian overhears the conversation as he's coming in the door.
 "Be lucky to find a warm place, today."
 Clay pours some whiskey in a glass and hands it to his foreman.
 "Coffee will be done soon.
 Did you get the freight order taken care of?"
-He nods, "Yep, we're all set, time the grass starts back good you'll have prime ones ready to feed again.
-I just need to sign the approval in a couple of weeks to seal the deal."
+He nods, "Yep, we're all set, time the grass starts back good you'll have prime ones ready to feed again."
 Dee who is taking in this conversation smiles, "Guess spring is on its way.
 I'm ready."
 She pours her uncle and the Virginian some coffee.
 Clay looks at her, "June will be here before we know it."
 This took the smile right off her face.
 She picked up the letter from her friend Mary Adams the foreman left on the table and went to her room.

 Dee hadn't returned the ring Johnny sent her in September from Montana or returned a letter to him since then.
 She wanted no more to do with this old boyfriend that keeps showing up out of the blue to pester her into marriage.
 Now she's wondering if he'll show up in June for a wedding he wants them to plan.
 If only, she hadn't made him think she still cared all these years.
 Maybe he wouldn't have looked for her and found her every time she relocated.
 Dee thought what a fool she was for a handsome face.
 If only he hadn't made everyone at Shiloh like him so much.
 She knew she had to return the ring and soon before he showed up again.